 The educational resources contain over 7 hours of films, structured classroom exercises and group activities and provide opportunities for exploration and learning around extremism.
 They can be used over the course of a term with an hour long lesson a week, or as a half day workshop.

 These resources enable robust conversations to take place around what can be a difficult and sensitive topic, aiming to develop young people’s understanding of extremism.
 Moreover, Extreme Dialogue seeks to increase teacher confidence in tackling this subject, providing a way to develop a basic understanding of how to teach about extremism.

-Community, Democracy, Discrimination, Diversity and Inclusion, Education, Equality, Family, Global citizenship, Human rights, Identity, Images, values & perceptions, Interdependence, Peace, conflict & security, Religion
+Community, Democracy, Discrimination, Diversity and Inclusion, Education, Equality, Family, Global citizenship, Human rights, Identity, Images, values & perceptions, Interdependence, Peace, conflict & security, Religion and Spirituality

 Leave a comment